josofm/cartesian/README.md

 # cartesian
-Api to Calculate [Manhattan distance](https://xlinux.nist.gov/dads/HTML/manhattanDistance.html#:~:text=Definition%3A%20The%20distance%20between%20two,y1%20%2D%20y2%7C.) of two points (x,y) using Go.
+Api to Calculate [Manhattan distance](https://xlinux.nist.gov/dads/HTML/manhattanDistance.html#:~:text=Definition%3A%20The%20distance%20between%20two,y1%20%2D%20y2%7C.) in a simple 2-dimensional plane using [Go](https://golang.org/).
+This api receive 3 required params:
+- `x` integer.
+This represents the `x` coordinate of the search origin.
+- `y` integer.
+This represents the `y` coordinate of the search origin.
+- `distance` integer and positive.
+This represents the Manhattan distance; points within `distance` from `x` and `y` are returned, points outside are filtered out.

 ## Requirements

-To Run this project you need [Docker](https://www.docker.com/),  and [Golang](https://golang.org/doc/install)
+To Run this project you need [Docker](https://www.docker.com/).

 ## Run